highsource/storyteller-maven-plugin/README.md

 * `pdf`
 * `png`

-Please visit the [[gallery]] for samples of exported dependency graphs.

 Just like with the `display-dependency-graph` goal, you can export the dependency graph for any third-party project:

 ```
 mvn storyteller:export-dependency-graph